PragmaticFlow/NBomber.Docs/docs/nbomber/json-config.md

 MyLoadTest.dll --config="config.json"
 ```

-## Scenario custom settings
+### Overriding settings via JSON

 This is a complete JSON Config example that you can use to override the settings you wish.
-In addition to JSON Config, you will find a corresponding C#(on the C# tab) code example that shows all settings that JSON Config will override. **Also, consider how CustomSettings will be passed and loaded inside the C# example.**
+In addition to JSON Config, you will find a corresponding C#(on the C# tab) code example that shows all settings that JSON Config will override. **Also, consider how CustomSettings and GlobalCustomSettings will be passed and loaded inside the C# example.**

 <Tabs>
 <TabItem value="JSON" label="JSON" default>